01 Featured Wrist wearable · Staff · Governance · 0-to-1

 — Peer review, H1 2025

-Zero content blockers at branch cut
+Zero content blockers at code freeze

 That outcome wasn't luck.
 It was the result of building the infrastructure early enough that the team could operate it without me needing to be in every room.
 The standards hub, the terminology governance, the office hours — all of it was designed to make "zero blockers" the default, not the exception.